Jerk Grilled Chicken

 What is Jerk Grilled Chicken?

 If you’re somebody who enjoys heat, like really hot chili heat, then grilled jerk chicken is perfect for you.
-Based In Jamaica and around the Caribbean, grilled jerk chicken is the way they want to cook chicken, (which inspired us to make our own version).
+Based In Jamaica and around the Caribbean, jerk chicken is a common way chicken is prepared.

 While you can cook it in the oven, for the purest flavor, and those exquisite char marks, grilling is ideal.
 The right grilled jerk chicken recipe packs a punch with perfect symmetry between heat and flavor.

 If you buy bone-in thighs, trim any excess fat off that hangs over the side with a good boning knife.
 The drumsticks won’t need much trimming at all.
-For grilled jerk chicken, season the meat 24 hours prior to cooking.
+Season the meat 24 hours prior to cooking, also known as a dry brine.
 This extra time allows the salt and some of the flavor to get into the meat in what is referred to as a dry brine.

 Jerk Seasoning coated onto pieces of raw chicken